andrewjc03/cs284a-project/README.md

 1. ```Upload DemoCode.ipynb```.
 2. Run every cell.
 Google Colab has all of the necessary libraries pre-installed.
 This repository will be cloned inside Google Colab and the necessary datasets will be installed.
+The code also is configured to used GPUs, if available.

 ## Instructions to run demo locally
 1. Clone this repository!
 Run ```git clone https://github.com/andrewjc03/cs284a-project.git``` then ```cd cs284a-project```